fferen/ramp-book/index.md

 Vector calculus and classical mechanics.
 Basically, a standard freshman or sophomore physics curriculum in the US.
 Some knowledge of linear algebra and electromagnetism will also help, although Appendix A develops the necessary linear algebra.

+I will write an exercise solutions manual if there is enough interest.

 ---

 _Contact me at [kyh@berkeley.edu](mailto:kyh@berkeley.edu).
 Also check out my [physics blog](http://diffxweyl.wordpress.com)._